What is Retained Profit? Formula, Advantages & Disadvantages

 Importance of Retained Profit

-Retained profit connects income statement and balance sheet, as both are recorded under shareholder’s equity.
-There can be many reasons for retaining these earning.
+Retained profit connects the income statement and balance sheet, as both are recorded under shareholder’s equity.
+There can be many reasons for retaining these earnings.
 It can be done for buying new equipment and machinery, spending money on research and development, and undertaking other activities that generate profit.

 Advantages